datakaveri/iudx-adaptor-framework/README.md

 Using the framework as an ordinary consumer involves writing a specification file for the entire pipeline (source -> transform -> sink) and using a hosted instances api to publish the spec and perform the pipeline operations.
+There are two fundamental modes of operation -
+1. Bounded mode - The pipeline runs once based on the specified schedule
+2. Unbounded mode - The pipeline is always running

 ### Pipeline Specification file